jakubburkiewicz/node-red-contrib-ollama/README.md

 To use it, you need to have Node-RED installed on your system.
 For more information on how to install Node-RED, refer to the official [Node-RED documentation](https://nodered.org/docs/getting-started/).

-Also you need to install the Ollama on the same system.
-For more information on how to install Ollama, refer to the official [Ollama site](https://ollama.com/).
+You also need Ollama running on the same or a different system.
+For detailed instructions on how to install Ollama, please refer to the official [Ollama site](https://ollama.com/).

 ## Installation